 Micheladas have been around for decades in Mexico and have been especially popular in the Northern areas of Mexico.
-The Michelada stemmed from the usual practice of adding a squeeze of lime and a dash of salt to a beer.
+The Michelada stemmed from the usual practice of adding a squeeze of lime and a dash of salt to a beer, but then expanded to include a variety of savory ingredients including the traditional Maggi Sauce.
+Maggi Sauce is often replaced with a combination of soy sauce and Worchestshire sauce.
 Now there are as many recipes as there are bartenders.
 Here is a simple recipe for this beer cocktail including the more popular ingredients and suggestions for other variations.

 - 1 ice cold Mexican beer (dark is better)